 Steps to monitor disk space and free space in Linux:

-2. Display disk/partition size, usage, and available space using the df command.
+2. Display disk and partition size, usage, and available space for all mounted filesystems using df.

 $ df